altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-multiqspi-agx7f-soc.md

 ### Exercise RSU Binaries

-The same RSU exercises for U-Boot and Linux described at **HPS Remote System Update Tutorial Example Design User Guide: Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tile and E-Tile)** page are supported for multi-QSPI.
+The same RSU exercises for U-Boot and Linux described at [Agilex 7 SoC HPS Remote System Update Example](https://altera-fpga.github.io/rel-24.3/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-agx7f-soc/) are supported for multi-QSPI.
 You can exercise all of them, but in the command responses just consider the new layout used in here (i.e. the location of the partitions will be different ).

 In the scenario in which an application is being corrupted using a U-Boot command, you also will need to use the correct location of the application.
 Also remember that in multi-QSPI the **sf probe** U-Boot command is used to select the appropriate flash device before performing any read, write or erase operation.
 The **sf erase**, **sf write** and **sd read** U-Boot commands use as memory address the relative address in the chip selected.